 Elizabeth Ann Corah-Hopkins

-Ph.D., Curriculum and Instruction with a focus on English as a Second Language, Wayne State University
+Ph.D., Curriculum and Instruction, Wayne State University

 M.Ed., TESOL, University at Buffalo

 B.A.
 German, University at Buffalo

 Dr. Corah-Hopkins has been an adult educator for much of her career, initially teaching English as a second language to international students and immigrants in the United States and then becoming a teacher educator.
 Before coming to Wayne State University, she served in various administrative capacities in higher education including ESL Coordinator, Learning Support Services Coordinator, and Dean.
 She came to Wayne State University in 2014, serving as the Bilingual-Bicultural Education Program Coordinator in the Teacher Education Division before becoming Divisional Director of Initial Teacher Certification Accreditation.
 She is currently the Assistant Dean of Accreditation and Assessment in the College of Education.
 Dr. Corah-Hopkins has presented at several international conferences including TESOL, NABE and the IUPUI Assessment Institute.
 She is an accreditation site visitor and annual report reviewer for the Council for the Accreditation of Educator Preparation (CAEP).